nasa/refine/README.md

  make install
 ```
 See the INSTALL file for further build instructions.
 Here are some examples:
-to include MPI,
+with MPI and Zoltan,
 ```
 ../configure --with-zoltan=/zoltan/path CC=mpicc FC=mpif90 CFLAGS='-DHAVE_MPI'
 ```
-to include EGADS,
+with EGADS and OpenCASCADE,
 ```
 ../configure --with-EGADS=/egads/path --with-OpenCASCADE=/opencascade/path
 ```
-to include EGADSlite,
+with EGADSlite,
 ```
 ../configure --with-EGADS=/egads/path --enable-lite
 ```
-These can be combined, e.g., MPI+EGADSlite
+These can be combined, e.g., MPI+Zoltan+EGADSlite.

 # Metric for Control of Interpolation Error in Lp-norm
 In conjunction with the